-FOB shipping means that the seller delivers the goods on board the vessel nominated by the buyer at the named port of shipment.
+FOB Incoterms® (or Free on Board shipping) means that the seller delivers the goods on board the vessel nominated by the buyer at the named port of shipment.
 They are responsible for all costs up until that point.
 Once the shipment is boarded, the buyer assumes risks and costs.
-Want to find out if this is the right Incoterms® for your business?
+Want to find out if FOB Incoterms® is right for your business?
 Read on…

 Let’s break it down, FOB Shipping is one of the 11 Incoterms rules set by the International Chamber of Commerce.
 The FOB Incoterms rule is only applied to goods transported by sea or inland waterway.
-In this guide, you’ll learn all about FOB Shipping, what it means and what you need to know to determine if it’s the right shipping option for your business.
+In this guide, you’ll learn all about FOB meaning; what the Free on Board shipping Incoterms® mean and what you need to know to determine if it’s the right shipping option for your business.

 German seller delivers goods from factory to German port — German seller assumes costs & liability